-- Insert stake between the stake support strap and form.
-Hammer stake into the ground at least 2 ft.
-(0.6 meters).
-Make sure stake has been driven firmly into the ground and will not pull out when tension is applied. - 2.
-Loop the hook end of the winch cable around the first stake from the end of the form as shown in Figure 18.
+- Insert a stake between the stake support strap and the form.
+Hammer the stake into the ground at least 2 feet (0.6 meters).
+Make sure the stake has been driven firmly into the ground and will not pull out when tension is applied. - Loop the hook end of the winch cable around the first stake from the end of the form as shown in Figure 17.
 Make sure you go underneath the form.